aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/listobject/_index.md

 ### getShowTableStyleFirstColumn() {#getShowTableStyleFirstColumn--}

+<b>@deprecated.</b> Please use the 'showTableStyleFirstColumn' property instead.
 Indicates whether the first column in the table should have the style applied.

 ```javascript
 getShowTableStyleFirstColumn() : boolean;